Last updated: May 2018

 - If we’re under a duty to disclose or share your personal data in order to comply with any legal obligation or regulatory requirements, or otherwise for the prevention or detection of fraud or crime.

-Legal & General will check your details with fraud prevention agencies.
+Legal & General may need to check your details with fraud prevention agencies (e.g. we have to screen at firm and director level of anyone we remunerate).
 If false or inaccurate information is provided and fraud is identified details will be passed to fraud prevention agencies.
 Law enforcement agencies may access and use this information.
 We may also share information about you with other organisations and public bodies, including the police and we may check and/or file your details with fraud prevention agencies and databases.

 Legal & General and other organisations may also access and use this information to prevent fraud and money laundering, for example, when: